Guide, Updated 15 May 2026

 8 min read

 The common wisdom on Reddit and in driving school WhatsApps is that "everyone passes second time."
-The DVSA numbers say something quieter.
-Second attempts pass at 49.6%, only seven tenths of a point above the 48.9% first-time figure.
+The numbers say something quieter.
+On industry estimates, second attempts pass at roughly 49.6%, only about seven tenths of a point above the 48.9% first-time figure.
 The retake is a real shot, but only if you treat it as a different test from the one you just failed.

 UK second-attempt driving test at a glance